iaiseek/newsList/README.md

-# 🤖 IAISeek.com - Your Trusted AI Navigation & News Portal & The latest AI information, thoughtful AI articles
+# 🤖 IAISeek.com - Your Trusted AI Navigation & News Portal
 >  A modern hub for everything AI: Latest News, Tool Directory, and Intelligent Discovery.
 ## 🪄 What is IAISeek.com?